-Anycast is a new IPv6 feature that supports service-oriented address assignments in IPv6 networks.
-However, the current anycast definitions are still unclear in several respects, so the use of anycast addresses is quite limited.
-Also, because there are no protocol standards or even consensus on routing protocols, inter-segment anycast communications are not yet available.
-In this thesis, we first review IPv6-based anycast communications.
-At present, there are several possible applications that are suitable for anycasting.
-We then raise several problems and provide possible solutions to these.
+Abstract: Anycast is a new IPv6 feature that supports service-oriented address assignments in IPv6 networks.
+However, because there are no protocol standards or even consensus on routing protocols, inter-segment anycast communications are not yet available.
+In this paper, we first discuss problems and solutions on inter-segment anycast communications.
 Based on our findings, we propose two routing protocols for inter-segment anycast to support anycast-oriented communication.
-Our proposed architecture has the following characteristics: It (1) achieves the advantages of anycast communications, (2) takes the deployment scenario into the existing unicast network into consideration, and (3) maintains scalability.
 We also implement the proposed routing protocols in an experimental environment and verify that they work correctly.
 We also compare the proposed routing protocols and discuss which is most suited to reducing overheads as much as possible.

-Keywords

-Anycast Communication, Network-layer Anycast, Anycast Application, Anycast Routing
+Keywords: IPv6, Anycast Communication, Network-layer Anycast, Anycast Application, Anycast Routing